SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/quality-gates.md

 To make changes (create, edit or delete) users must be granted the **Administer Quality Profiles and Gates** permission.

-A **project administrator** can choose which quality gates his/her project is associated with.
+A **project administrator** can choose which quality gates their project is associated with.
 See Project Settings for more.

 ## Defining Quality Gates